Protocols, Best Practices, Tips & Frequently Asked Questions

 How do I register for Capital Region Musicfest?

-Please note that your registration is not complete until the treasurer receives a cheque for the entirety of your fees.
+Please note that your registration is not complete until the treasurer receives a cheque or Etransfer for the entirety of your fees as instructed on the page.

 When is the Registration deadline?